top of page

 The Press & Sun Bulletin

-• Columnist: penned weekly column, book reviewer, features reporter (1999-2008)
+• Columnist: penned weekly column, book reviewer, features reporter for Gannett Daily (1999-2008)

 • Won Columbia University School of Journalism Certificate of Merit for special issue of newspaper “Who Are We” and for creating ongoing annual youth newspaper in Binghamton, NY, awarded at national conference “Let’s Do It Better: Workshops on Journalism, Race, and Ethnicity” in New York City